-- (7) Medical Examination: See §113.2.4(13) for regulations concerning medical examination - (8) Deposit: Applicants are advised of the decision of the Admissions Committee in the spring.
+- (7) Criminal Record checks.
+Applicants should be aware that criminal record checks are required. - (8) Deposit: Applicants are advised of the decision of the Admissions Committee in the spring.
 Successful applicants, on accepting a place in the first-year class, must send a nonrefundable tuition deposit to the Comptroller of the University of Alberta.
 This deposit is credited to tuition fees when the student registers.
 Should a candidate withdraw after accepting a position, this deposit is forfeited. - (9) Students admitted to the MD program must present all required documentation to the Faculty office before orientation.
 Documentation includes photos and the College of Physicians and Surgeons form.